 Moving right along to catch up on the 52 Ancestors in 52 Weeks Challenge.
 The week 7 challenge is Valentine.
 I really struggled to come up with a topic for this challenge.
 Do I find the longest marriage?
-Do I find the tragic early death of a spouse?
-I couldn’t find any “love” letters in my genealogy documents and don’t recall ever having any.
+The tragic early death of a spouse?
+There are no “love” letters in my genealogy documents and I don’t recall ever seeing any.
 I don’t recall hearing any true love stories over the years.
 What was I going to do?

 Week 7 – Valentine